shannonwells/RFCs/delegation.md

 #### revoke_delegation_by_delegator

+Supports the revocability requirement.
 A delegator removes its relationship from a Provider.
 This is a signed call directly from the delegator's MSA.
 This call is exempted from transaction fees.